KEY NUMBERS AT A GLANCE

 Gone is the old system where your EV's tax was calculated based on how powerful its motor was.
 In its place is a brand new charge called the Swachha Purwadhar Lagani Shulk, or the Clean Infrastructure Investment Levy, and it works on one simple idea: the more expensive your electric vehicle, the more tax you pay.

 Think of it this way.
 Buy a budget EV under Rs.
 20 lakhs?
-You pay just 2.5%.
+Your Clean Infra Levy is just 2.5%.
 But go for a luxury EV above Rs.
-50 lakhs, say a BYD Seal or an Ioniq 6, and you are suddenly looking at a 110% levy.
-That is not a typo.
-One hundred and ten percent.
+50 lakhs, say a BYD Seal or an Ioniq 6 and you are suddenly looking at a 130% Clean Infra Levy on top of a flat 20% customs duty.
+And that is before VAT and road fees are added.

 This is not a tweak.
 This is a complete overhaul, and depending on which end of the market you sit on, it is either very good news or very bad news.

-The levy applies to all EVs coming into Nepal at the customs point, and also to EVs manufactured right here inside the country, where it is collected at the registration office based on the manufacturer's cost price.
-And if you already imported your vehicle but have not registered it yet, you are not exempt.
+The levy applies to all EVs coming into Nepal at the customs point, whether imported from India or any third country.
+And if you already imported your vehicle but have not registered it yet , you are not exempt.
 The new rate applies to you too, the moment you walk into the registration office.

 So what does this all mean in practice?
-Who benefits, who gets hit, and what does every single rate look like across every vehicle category?
+Who benefits, who gets hit, and what does every single rate look like?
 Let's break it all down.

 The Old System, Kilowatt-Based Excise Duty (FY 2081/82)